 What's at stake?

-November 6th is Election Day and we need everyone registered and ready to vote.
-A lot is at stake when it comes to birth control and reproductive health care access this mid-term election.
+Tuesday, November 3, 2020, is Election Day and we need everyone registered and ready to vote.
+A lot is at stake when it comes to birth control and reproductive health care access this election at both the federal and state level.
 Know where your candidates stand on these issues.
 For example:

 - Do they support public funding for contraception so that women who have lower-incomes have access to the full range of birth control methods?